italian dessert recipes

 And - thanks for stopping by.

-Website Owner and LOVER of Italian Dessert Recipes
+Owner and Creator of Italian Dessert Recipes

 Ricotta Cake

-YIELD:1 Pound Cake
+YIELD: 1 Pound Cake

 * 8 ozs WHOLE ricotta cheese drained